marcus-grant/MyBASH/README.md

     - this also means that `prompts/powerline-go` needs to be downloaded manually to be used
   - `bash_exports` now has improved `PATH`, `GOPATH` & `GOBIN` which makes `powerline-go` work and makes managing go projects easier
     - *i.e.* they're all inside `~/bin/go`
+  - Complete rewrite of `prompts/choose-prompt.sh` since not all edge cases were addressed
+  - Also rewrite `prompts/choose-prompt.sh` because it was hard to alter (spaghetti code) and to make it more readable (forward declaration)

 # OLD VERSION, KEEP WHAT IS USEFUL IN REWRITE DELETE REST